50 Things You Do Every Day That Annoy Other People

 Listening to music on your headphones loud enough so other people can hear

-It’s not always easy to tell how loud your music is when you’ve got your headphones on.
-The sound of the beat blasting out of someone else’s earbuds, however, is never short of incredibly irritating to hear.
+It's not always easy to tell how loud your music is when you've got your headphones on.
+The sound of the beat blasting out of someone else's earbuds, however, is never not incredibly irritating to hear.

 Sniffing loudly instead of blowing your nose

-Sometimes, you just don’t feel like blowing your nose.
-And while loudly honking into a tissue isn’t exactly cute, nonstop sniffing is infinitely more irritating to those around you.
+Sometimes, you just don't feel like blowing your nose.
+But while loudly honking into a tissue isn't exactly cute, nonstop sniffing is infinitely more irritating to those around you.

 Taking up both armrests

 It's totally understandable that you'd want two armrests—you do have two arms, after all.
 Still, you never want to be the person who's always stealing both sides.
 You get one to yourself, and the other's for sharing.

 Whether you're slurping soup or taking big bites of a salad, we've all been guilty of eating loudly at one point or another.
 And if you're a person who smacks their lips or kind of moans when something's really delicious, someone out there is definitely annoyed by your dining habits.